FAQ

 Mouth breathing, as a result of enlarged adenoids, tonsils, or allergies, may cause your upper and lower jaws to grow apart and elongate facial form during growth, resulting in crowding and often narrow arches.

 The effects are similar to enlarged adenoids.
-In addition, the pressure on front teeth from the tongue thrusting can aggravate protrusion and spacing.
+In addition, the pressure on the front teeth from the tongue thrusting can aggravate protrusion and spacing.